Vernel Bagneris: Early life

-Bagneris was born in New Orleans, Louisiana, United States, the third child of Gloria Diaz Bagneris and Lawrence Bagneris, Sr. His mother was a deeply religious housewife, and his father was a World War II veteran and postal clerk.
+Bagneris was born in New Orleans, Louisiana, United States, the third child of Gloria Diaz Bagneris and Lawrence Bagneris, Sr. His mother was a deeply Catholic housewife, and his father was a World War II veteran and postal clerk.

 Bagneris grew up in the tight-knit, predominantly Creole Seventh Ward of New Orleans in a family of free people of color that had been in the city since 1750.
 He began dancing and playing music from early childhood.

 In the mid-1960s, amid rapid changes in the character of the area, the Bagneris family moved to Gentilly, New Orleans, along with many other residents of the Seventh Ward.
 Bagneris was in the advanced placement track at St. Augustine High School.
 He graduated in 1967, and in the fall of the same year, he went to a seminary to study for the priesthood, though he stayed there only three days.

-Bagneris was admitted to Xavier University, a predominantly-black, Catholic university in New Orleans that his older siblings had also attended.
+Bagneris was admitted to Xavier University of Louisiana, a predominantly-black, Catholic university in New Orleans that his older siblings had also attended.
 He initially majored in sociology, but during his second year he auditioned for the university's theater program, and was cast as Gremio in The Taming of the Shrew.
 Based on this experience, Bagneris decided to follow a stage career, and by his junior year he was writing, directing, and producing plays himself.
 The Free Southern Theater, which toured in rural, underprivileged areas of the south, performed two of Bagneris's plays while he was an undergraduate.